Beyond the Fontaine-Wintenberger theorem: Preliminaries

 \subsubsection{Immediate extensions}

 An important special case of defect extensions are the immediate ones.
-We say that $(K',v')/(K,v)$ (or $\Oo_{v'}/\Oo_v$) is an \textit{immediate} extension if $e(v'/v)= f(v'/v) =1$.
+We say that $(K',v')/(K,v)$ (or $\Oo_{v'}/\Oo_v$) as above is an \textit{immediate} extension if $e(v'/v)= f(v'/v) =1$.
 Note that if $K'/K$ is a proper extension, then $(K',v')/(K,v)$ is indeed a defect extension.
-We say that $(K,v)$ (or $\Oo_v$) is \textit{algebraically maximal} if $(K,v)$ does not admit any finite immediate extensions.
+We say that $(K,v)$ (or $\Oo_v$, or $v$) is \textit{algebraically maximal} if $(K,v)$ does not admit any proper finite immediate extensions.